AaltoSciComp/scicomp-docs/data/opensource.rst

    this can be directly applied in all Aalto.
 Unlike the Aalto policies, this provides the necessary guidance to make sure that you and Aalto's interests are protected.
-If you are doing something that is beyond what is in here, you probably want to talk to someone at Aalto anyway.
+If you are doing something that is beyond what is in this document, you probably want to talk to someone at Aalto anyway.

 .. _aaltordm: http://www.aalto.fi/en/research/research_data_management/